Booze97/CodePathEmail/README.md

-# Android Prework - HelloWorld App
+# Android - WordleApp

-Submitted by: Ahmere Booze
+Submitted by: **Ahmere Booze**

-HelloWorld is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+*Wordleapp** is an android app that gives a user 3 guesses to try and type out the correct word

-Time spent: 2 hours spent in total
+Time spent: 5 hours spent in total

 ## Required Features

-The following functionality is completed:
+The following **required** functionality is completed:

-* [ ] Image and introductory message displayed on screen
+* [ ] the ability to type in a 4 letter word
-* [ ] Button displayed on screen
+* [ ] 2 Buttons displayed on screen with submit disappearing when guesses are maxed out and the appearance of the rest button to restart game
 * [ ] Toast with message appears when button is pressed

+The following **optional** features are implemented:

+* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] Letters appear in a squared shape when word is typed
+* [ ] Background is also added to give the app a nice scenery
+* [ ] and both buttons are colored black with white letters